-The directors expect that the adoption of the standards above will have no material impact on the financial statements in the year of initial application.
+Except for the adoption of IFRS 18/SFRS(I) 18, the directors expect that the adoption of the standards above will have no material impact on the financial statements in the year of initial application.

 Further information about those IFRSs/SFRS(I)s that are expected to be applicable to the Group is described below.